 This class provides a study of jazz and jazz techniques with an emphasis on performing jazz.
 Several styles of jazz music from big band to contemporary jazz are studied and performed.
 Students are also exposed to improvisational techniques.
 The jazz band performs throughout the year at concerts and other school events.
-All members of the jazz band are required to attend all after-school and pre-school year rehearsals and performances.
+All members of the jazz band are required to attend all after-school rehearsals and performances.
 This course is eligible for repeated credit.
 If school owned equipment is used by the student, a fee is required.

-Prerequisite: Ability to play a jazz band instrument and approval of instrumental instructor
+Prerequisite: Ability to play a jazz band instrument and approval of instrumental instructor.
+Requires enrollment in Symphonic Band or Orchestra during the same school year.